MerginMaps/python-api-client/README.md

 client.download_project('lutraconsulting/Basic survey', '/tmp/basic-survey')
 ```

-If you have Mergin plugin for QGIS installed and you want to use it from QGIS' Python console
+If you have Mergin Maps plugin for QGIS installed and you want to use it from QGIS' Python console

 ```python
 import Mergin.mergin as mergin